 Apple is reportedly planning to increase iPhone shipments by 30 percent for the first half of next year with the larger goal of exceeding 300 million iPhone shipments in 2022.

-Persons familiar with the matter said that Apple is seeking to beat its objective of distributing 300 million iPhones by 2022 and the shipments of the iPhone 13 range will climb by 30 percent in the first half of the year, reports DigiTimes.
+Persons familiar with the matter said that Apple is seeking to beat its objective of distributing 300 million iPhones by 2022.
+The shipments of the iPhone 13 range will climb by 30 percent in the first half of the year, reports DigiTimes.

-To attain this goal, major component companies have been notified to adapt to supply and demand plans.
+Major component companies have been notified to adapt to supply and demand plans to attain this goal.
 The goal can turn out to be quite a challenge considering the global semiconductor shortages.

 According to market intelligence company TrendForce, the iPhone market share for Q4 2021 to hit 23.1 percent, up from 15.9 percent last quarter.